lulicun/Lulicun-Cars-Node/README.md

 	In the root folder, run
 		grunt
-	to start server, then input: http://localhost:8080 in browser to test.
+	to start server, then input: http://localhost:3000 in browser to test.

+Extra:
+	To deploy applicaiton as production,
+		grunt config --prod
+	and then, just upload the files inside src folder.